Penetration Testing and Security Vulnerabilities of Voice Recognition Technologies

 • False acceptances.
 Voice recognition systems sometimes falsely verify a speaker's voice (and reject the voice of an authorized party), which can result in unauthorized access to sensitive data or resources.

 • Privacy concerns.
-Voice ID systems raise concerns over privacy as they collect and store biometric data, such as voiceprints, which can be misused or accessed by unauthorized parties.
+Voice ID systems raise concerns over privacy as they collect and store biometric data, such as voiceprints, which can be misused through the use of AI voice cloning or accessed by unauthorized parties.

 • Limited diversity.
 Some voice recognition technologies may struggle to accurately identify speakers with certain accents, dialects, or speech impediments.